gyulanemeth/bluefox.email/docs/projects/email-builder.md

 description: Learn about the three ways to build emails in bluefox.email, the Visual Editor (drag-and-drop), Raw HTML, and Plain Text, and how the Visual Editor's elements, blocks, and personalization work.
 faqs:
   - question: "How many ways are there to build an email in BlueFox Email?"
-    answer: "Three: the Visual Editor (drag-and-drop, no HTML needed), Raw HTML (write or import your own HTML), and Plain Text (a simple text-only editor).
+    answer: "Three: the Visual Editor (drag-and-drop, no HTML needed), Raw HTML (write or import your own HTML), and Plain Text (a simple text-based editor with its own basic formatting toolbar, but no design system or blocks).
 You can also Copy & Paste a previously copied email design into any of them.
 All three are available everywhere you create an email: transactional emails, triggered emails, campaigns, and automation nodes."
   - question: "Do I need to write HTML to build emails in BlueFox Email?"
     answer: "No. The Visual Editor is a fully drag-and-drop editor.
 You can build branded emails with text, images, buttons, dynamic content, and advanced elements without writing any HTML.
 A Custom Code element is available if you ever need to insert raw HTML for specific content.
 If you prefer writing HTML directly, the Raw HTML editor is also available."
   - question: "How is the structure of an email organized in the builder?"